waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Herding Puzzles:** Interacting with an object (like the Farfetch'd) from an adjacent tile can trigger movement along a complex, pre-determined path, not just simple repulsion.
 The direction of approach is the key trigger.
 - **Visual Path Verification:** Before executing a move, I must visually confirm the path on the ASCII map and game screen to avoid simple navigational errors like walking into walls.
 This supplements tool-based pathfinding.
 - **Debugging Cycle Avoidance:** When a core tool repeatedly fails despite multiple fixes, the core algorithm is likely fundamentally flawed.
 I must avoid getting stuck in a loop of incremental, failing changes.
 The correct approach is to either replace the logic with a known-working version from another tool or re-implement it from first principles, rather than continuing with minor tweaks.

+# Strategic Lessons
+- Agent-based fixes must be verified in both simple and complex scenarios before a tool is considered fully functional.
+A fix for one case may not cover all failure conditions.

+# Tile Mechanics
+- **TALL_GRASS**: Fully traversable tile.
+Wild POKéMON can be encountered here.
+- **BUOY**: An object found in water.
+Appears to be impassable, functioning like a WALL tile within a WATER area.